Organization Recognition and Registration Processes

 - Each organization must have at least two student officers.
 These two students will become the “President” and “Treasurer” of the organization.

-- Each organization must have a full-time faculty/staff advisor.
+- Each organization must have a full-time faculty/staff advisor on campus.

 - Each student officer must meet the minimum requirements for earned credit hours (officers must be at least second semester freshmen in status).